jdeisenberg/assoc_array/README.md

 An “association array“ is an array of two-tuples, where the first item is the key and the second item is the corresponding value.

-Adds methods that let you specify a predicate function for comparing items for equality, and a method that will find all items with a given key.
+This module has methods that let you specify a predicate function for comparing items for equality.
+It also includes a method that will find all the values for a given key.

 # Build